amfasis/ginlong-influx/README.md

 3. You can start the service: `sudo systemctl ginlong-listen.service start`

 ## Data collection
 1. Log into the WiFi stick, and configure the second IP (Server B) option to point to the server that this daemon is running on.
-(Daemon defaults to port 9999)
+(Daemon defaults to port 9999).
+I'm not sure, but maybe it's worth noting the stick is configured for 'data-collection' (other option for me is transparency).
 2. You can check if data is coming in by examining the raw log, which is by config-ini-default in `/var/log/ginlong/raw.log`.
-Note that the WiFi stick sends data roughly every 6 minutes (in my case)
+Note that the WiFi stick sends data roughly every 6 minutes (in my case) if there is enough solar power to keep the inverter on for long enough.
 3. These items should now be(/become) accessible in your database.
 If you have grafana set up, you should also be able to start producing graphs